Ecological Significance, History and Range

 The swallow-tailed kite is a graceful raptor with a seemingly effortless soaring ability, making it a favorite among birder-watchers.
-March to September is the optimum time to spot a swallow-tailed kite in the Southeastern U.S.
+March to September is the optimal time to spot a swallow-tailed kite in the Southeastern U.S.

 Today, the global population of swallow-tailed kites is estimated to be 150,000.
 Considered a species of conservation concern in Mississippi, the swallow-tailed is one of the most threatened land birds currently without federal protection under the Endangered Species Act of 1973.